Junior Cycle: Transition to the modern Junior Cycle

-By 2015; the finalized report 'Framework for Junior Cycle' was circulated by the Department of Education & Skills issued by the former Minister for Education Jan O' Sullivan, TD.
+By 2015; the finalized report 'Framework for Junior Cycle' was circulated by the Department of Education and Skills issued by the former Minister for Education Jan O'Sullivan.
 Education reform at post-primary was largely supported by all Government parties, despite political changes in government over the years; the largest political parties Fianna Fáil, Fine Gael and Labour continued to promote the framework issued by the NCCA.
 The 'Framework for Junior Cycle' provided a timeline of when the changes would occur over a gradual basis.

 In 2016, pilots of the new system had been underway for three years, with the principal of St Joseph's College, Lucan, in particular noting that the "engagement in learning" proved to be a panacea for the school's discipline problems.

-In 2017; English became the first subject to be issued with the new grading system.

-English was reformed in 2014, Science and Business were reformed in 2016 and Irish, Mathematics and French were reformed in 2017.
-History and Geography will be reformed in 2019.
-The full Junior Cert was revised into the Junior Cycle Student Award in 2022.
+In 2017, English became the first subject to be issued with the new grading system.
+Science and Business were then reformed in 2016; Irish, Mathematics and French in 2017; History and Geography in 2019.
+The full Junior Certificate was revised into the Junior Cycle Profile of Achievement in 2022.

 Junior Certificate

-The Junior Certificate (Teastas Sóisearach) or "Junior Cert" for short, is an educational qualification awarded in Ireland by the Department of Education to students who have successfully completed the Junior cycle of secondary education and achieved a minimum standard in their Junior Certificate Examination (Irish: Scrúdú an Teastais Shóisearaigh).
+The Junior Certificate (Teastas Sóisearach) or "Junior Cert" for short, is an educational qualification awarded in Ireland by the Department of Education and Youth to students who have successfully completed the junior cycle of secondary education and achieved a minimum standard in their Junior Certificate Examination (Irish: Scrúdú an Teastais Shóisearaigh).

-Typically a student takes 9 to 13 subjects – including English, Irish and Mathematics – as part of the Junior Cycle.
-The examination does not reach the standards for college or university entrance; instead, a school leaver in Ireland will typically take the Leaving Certificate Examination two or three years after completion of the Junior Certificate to reach that standard.
+A student takes up to ten subjects – including English, Irish and Mathematics – as part of the Junior Cycle.
+The examination does not reach the standards for college or university entrance; instead, a school leaver in Ireland will typically take the Leaving Certificate examination two or three years after completion of the Junior Certificate to reach that standard.

 The objective of the Junior Cycle is: